semperai/amica/docs/guides/using-moshi.md

 - Ensure that **Python and pip** are installed before proceeding. **Edit the model URLs in the main python script if you want to use a different model from Kyutai.**
 ---

-Replace the `{port-number}` in the URL with the actual port number (e.g 3000 for Amica and 8000 for Moshi).
+Replace the `{port-number}` in the URL with the actual port number.

 ---